kdeldycke/awesome-iam/readme.md

 - [An AWS IAM Security Tooling Reference](https://ramimac.me/aws-iam-tools-2024) - A comprehensive list of (maintained) tools for AWS IAM.

 - [Become an AWS IAM Policy Ninja](https://www.youtube.com/watch?v=y7-fAT3z8Lo) - “In my nearly 5 years at Amazon, I carve out a little time each day, each week to look through the forums, customer tickets to try to find out where people are having trouble.”

+- [AWS IAM Roles, a tale of unnecessary complexity](https://infosec.rodeo/posts/thoughts-on-aws-iam/) - The history of fast-growing AWS explains how the current scheme came to be, and how it compares to GCP's resource hierarchy.

 - [Policy Sentry](https://github.com/salesforce/policy_sentry) - Writing security-conscious IAM Policies by hand can be very tedious and inefficient.
 Policy Sentry helps users to create least-privilege policies in a matter of seconds.